 Australian Performing Arts Market 2018 Applications close 3 July, 2017

 The Australian Performing Arts Market (APAM) is calling for applications from Australian and New Zealand performing artists and organisations to be part of APAM 2018, held 19 to 23 February 2018 in Brisbane, Queensland.
 Artists and companies can participate by applying to the Showcase and Pitch Program, or exhibit as part of the On Display Booth Program, as well as attending networking events.
 APAM aims to increase international and national touring opportunities for Australian contemporary performing arts groups and artists offering a platform for curated conversation, networking opportunities, and market events through The Exchange program.

-Ballarat International Foto Biennale Martin Kantor Portrait Prize Applications close 31 May, 2017
+(BIFB) Ballarat International Foto Biennale Martin Kantor Portrait Prize Applications close 31 May, 2017

 The new Ballarat International Foto Biennale Martin Kantor Prize is calling for entries from photographers and photo media artists for the opportunity to have work displayed at the Ballarat International Foto Biennale from 19 August to 17 September.
 Entries for The Fringe Program are also open, and for the first time the biennale includes the Athletic Club Brewery Ballarat Icons Prize with a focus on the iconic people and landscapes in and around Ballarat.